Car Accident Insurance / Motor Insurers Bureau: Compensation For Insured, Uninsured, Untraced Driver Error

-1. Third party automobile insurance
+Third party automobile insurance

-2. Third party fire and theft motor insurance
+Third party fire and theft motor insurance

-A type of motor vehicle insurance which insures a driver against any compensation claims by innocent accident victims and pays for the repair or replacement expenses to his car if it is involved in a fire or is stolen.
+Third party fire and theft motor vehicle insurance covers a driver against any compensation claims by innocent accident victims and pays for the repair or replacement expenses to your vehicle if it is involved in a fire or is stolen.

-3. Comprehensive vehicle insurance includes accident car insurance
+Comprehensive vehicle insurance includes accident car insurance

 Who do you claim against – the driver at fault or his insurance company?

-|A motor insurer will pay the sum of money for your compensation if you have shown the insured driver was at fault or negligent in causing the road accident that led to your injuries.|
+|A motor insurer will pay your compensation if you have shown the insured driver was at fault or negligent in causing the road accident that led to your injuries.|

 Can you still claim if the driver at fault is not insured or cannot be found?

-The MIB will act as though it was the insurance company for a driver who was not insured or who is unable to be found.
+The MIB will act as though it was the car accident insurer for a driver who was not insured or who is unable to be found.

 The MIB uses the words “uninsured” and “untraced” to describe these drivers and examples include:

-1. A driver who was driving a motor vehicle illegally without a valid policy of motor insurance in place
+A driver who was driving a motor vehicle illegally without a valid policy of motor insurance in place